top of page

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine whether a business has manageable debt that can be repaid within a period of three years.
-This is calculated by dividing the total long-term debt by earnings.
-When evaluating Apple’s debt, I found that the company has a debt-to-earnings ratio of 0,91 years.
-This is well below the required three years, indicating that debt is not a concern for investors.
-In fact, Apple’s debt-to-earnings ratio has not exceeded two years over the past 20 years.
-Therefore, it is unlikely that debt will become a concern for Apple in the future.
+It is essential to assess whether a company’s debt is manageable and could be repaid within three years, which can be estimated by dividing total long-term debt by annual earnings.
+Based on this measure, Apple has a debt-to-earnings ratio of only 0,7 years, well below the three-year threshold, indicating that its debt position is highly manageable.
+In fact, Apple’s ratio has remained under two years for the past two decades, suggesting that debt has never posed a real risk to the company’s financial health and is unlikely to become a concern in the future.

 Risks